leonardoInf/cli_dialog/README.md

 Please format your code using `dartfmt -w .` (this is also covered by `lint.sh`).

-## Known issues
+## Known issues (Windows)

-cli_dialog currently can not be tested with Travis CI on Windows (I guess there is something wrong with the interpretation of escape codes in their system.
-Nonetheless, cli_dialog also works on Windows with the following
+cli_dialog currently can not be tested with Travis CI on Windows (I guess there is something wrong with the interpretation of escape codes in their system).
+Nonetheless, cli_dialog also works on Windows with the following caveats:
-caveats:

 - Use 'W' and 'S' keys instead of arrow up and arrow down
 - Colors are a little different